laredo77/Flight-Analysis-DeskApp/README.md

 ### Credits

-The project was written by Maoz Kosover, Ofir Stronberg and Itamar Lardo, as part of a project in Advanced programming 2 course, Bar-Ilan University.
+The project was written by Maoz Kosover, Ofir Shtrosberg and Itamar Laredo, as part of a project in Advanced programming 2 course, Bar-Ilan University.